InnocentZero/blog/content/projects/project-1/index.md

 I use zsh instead of bash.
 My zshrc is there in the repository.
 It uses a custom prompt, the main thing about which is the screensaver equivalent and the git prompt.
 The screen times out after 2 minutes and starts [pipes-rs](https://github.com/lhvy/pipes-rs).

-The git prompt tells you if your changes are unstanged or if there are untracked files (the branch name is yellow and there is a star), if there are staged but uncommitted changes (denoted by a circle), and also if it is ahead or behind the origin in terms of commits.
+The git prompt tells you if your changes are unstaged or if there are untracked files (the branch name is yellow and there is a star), if there are staged but uncommitted changes (denoted by a circle), and also if it is ahead or behind the origin in terms of commits.

 I also use [peaclock](https://github.com/octobanana/peaclock) and [calcurse](https://www.calcurse.org/).
 I use calcurse as my scheduler and to-do list.
 It is integrated with conky that displays it on my desktop.